 The Faculty of Dentistry administers a large number of awards for its students.
 Recommendations for awards to students are made by the Academic Progress Committee, subject to Senate-approved criteria, and forwarded to UBC Student Financial Services.
-Recipients of scholarships are expected to maintain Scholarship Standing which, for an undergraduate student, is defined as ranking in the top 10% of the year and faculty, or with an average of 75% or higher.
+Recipients of scholarships are expected to maintain

+Scholarship Standing which, for an undergraduate student, is defined as ranking in the top 10% of the year and faculty, or with an average of 75% or higher.
 Formal notification to award recipients is handled by UBC Student Financial Services.

-Dean's List - Students who achieve an overall grade point average of 85% or higher in the academic year, without any failing grades, will be placed on the Dean's List in recognition of their academic accomplishment.
+Dean's List - Students who achieve an overall grade point average of 85% or higher in the academic year, without any overall failing module grades, will be placed on the Dean's List in recognition of their academic accomplishment.
 The overall grade point average is calculated on all courses taken in the academic year.
+To be eligible for Dean's List students must be registered in a 60% course load.